Areas of practice

 2. Relaxation therapy, guided visualization and relaxation training for stress or anxiety.

 3. Mindfulness exercises including: 3 minute coping breathing space, body scan, mindful stretching, mindful walking and others

 There are many other issues that I am qualified to help you with.
 I can help you to feel better about yourself, make an important decision, explore your personality, values, interests and skills to help you choose or refocus your career path, manage your time better so that you have more time for the things you love to do, calm yourself down when you are feeling stressed out or angry, manage your children more effectively and lovingly, resolve recurring issues with your sisters, brothers, mom or dad.
-I can help First Nations peoples with a respect for their unique culture and spirituality, an understanding of colonialism, residential schools, and the impact that this has had on them.
+I can help Indigenous clients with a respect for their unique culture and spirituality, an understanding of colonialism, residential schools, and the impact that this has had upon them and their families.